 Unlike the city’s paratransit program, Lyft drivers are not required to assist passengers in and out of the vehicle, walk the passengers to their designation, or assist with personal belongings.

 But Lyft officials say that passengers who use wheelchairs that can be safely put in the car’s trunk or backseat — without obstructing the driver’s view — can use the service for rides.

 The passengers must be able to fold and store the wheelchair without the drivers’ help and be able to get in and out of the vehicle independently.

 Reese-Brown says that seniors using the program are uniformly praising the flexibility of being able to simply call Lyft, as opposed to having to schedule the R-Transit paratransit system ahead of time.
-She says of the biggest RAPID-Lyft fans she says is former Richmond city councilman Vinay Pimple.
+She says one of the biggest RAPID-Lyft fans is former Richmond city councilman Vinay Pimple.

 “So many seniors come to me to share their experiences with Lyft — the ease, the mobility and the minimal cost,” Reese-Brown said.